pinting/oraculum/README.md

 and oriented when asked, so the head's column always comes out first.

-It is a multigraph deliberately: two tables joined by two different foreign keys are two alternatives, and both stay.
+It is a multigraph deliberately: two tables joined by two different foreign keys are two alternatives and both stay.
 The head is a single vertex name, so growing one FROM entry is a sequence of contractions into it.